The counter DApp

 Witness implementation

-discussed, the counter contract defines no private state and therefore
+Look in the file contract/src/witnesses.ts.
+The counter contract defines no private state and therefore

 requires no witness functions to be defined.
 In the TypeScript